consoledotdev/home/content/tools/server-monitoring.md

   thresholds e.g. is CPU load over 1.5?
 It can also be much more complex.
   Different values can trigger at different thresholds e.g. warning vs error.
 It can be based on relative values or % change over a specified time period (delta alerts).
-Alerts could trigger based on anomalies, or as composites of multiple metrics with conditions that must all exist before an alert is triggered.
+Alerts could trigger for anomalies, or as composites of multiple metrics with conditions that must all exist before an alert is triggered.
 This can get complicated so it is important to have flexibility to define what you care about.